 The relative-metric, Ifa-protect, and Ifa-only command options are mutually exclusive.
-If the relative-metric command option is enabled for an LSP, it cannot be included in the LFA SPF, and the other way around when igp-shortcut is enabled in the IGP.
+When the relative-metric is enabled for an LSP, it cannot participate LFA SPF calculations, and vice versa, when igp-shortcut is enabled in the IGP.

 The relative-metric configuration is ignored when forwarding adjacency is enabled in IS-IS or OSPF, using the advertise-tunnel-link command.
 In this case, IGP advertises the LSP as a point-to-point unnumbered link along with the LSP operational metric capped to the maximum link metric allowed in that IGP.